 A NJCVA claim may be asserted against any private or public institution that had been involved in allowing or permitting the sexual abuse to occur.
 The institutional liability flows through the bad acts of the abuser, who can be a coach, teacher, clergy member, counselor, doctor, or a multitude of other individuals.
 Importantly, the NJCVA has also removed the requirement for a “notice of claim”, which was required under the prior law before a lawsuit could be commenced.

-Under the NJCVA, abusers may seek recovery for:
+Under the NJCVA, victims of abusers may seek recovery for:

 - Medical bills